 Just as impressive is this latest Ford base vehicle.
 It’s as car-like as they come, with a genuine quality feel to the materials and a particularly user-friendly steering wheel.
 Standard kit ranges from an 8in touchscreen, to air conditioning, cruise control, heated windscreen heating and door mirrors, DAB radio with Bluetooth connectivity, and much more.
 Plus those rear parking sensors will get you a small discount on your campervan insurance with Caravan Guard.

-At the back, open the tailgate and you get a generous luggage area (certainly sufficient for the kind of drive-away awning that complements a campervan so well).
+At the back of the Kingsley, open the tailgate and you get a generous luggage area (certainly sufficient for the kind of drive-away awning that complements a campervan so well).
 There’s also access to the floor-to-ceiling locker here that has shelving and hanging space for clothes, as well as accommodating a freshwater container and sealed gas compartment.

-Pricing starts the right side of £50,000, but don’t be surprised if you exceed that with any of the options on offer – not least on the Ford side.
+Pricing for the Rolling Homes Kingsley starts the right side of £50,000, but don’t be surprised if you exceed that with any of the options on offer – not least on the Ford side.
 It’s a decent enough two-litre 128bhp unit as standard, linked to a slick six-speed manual gearbox, but attractions include 168bhp power and automatic transmission.